In order to be a successful applicant, you will need to cover a UK university's English Language requirements.

-- Labelling a diagram which has numbered parts
+- Labeling a diagram that has numbered parts

-The reading test contains several reading passages of increasing difficulty, and there are different questions to answer.
-Though you can mark and write on the Question Paper, you must enter your answers on the Reading Answer Sheet.
+The reading test contains several passages to read with increasing difficulty, and then there are questions to answer.
+Though you can write notes on the Question Paper, you must enter your answers on the Reading Answer Sheet.
 Be aware that no extra time is given for transferring your answers from the test booklet to the Reading Answer Sheet.

 - Each section contains one long text

-- Texts are appropriate and accessible to candidates entering undergraduate or postgraduate courses or seeking professional registration
+- Texts are appropriate and accessible to candidates entering undergraduate, postgraduate courses or seeking professional registration

-- Texts range from descriptive and factual to the discursive and analytical.
-Texts may contain non-verbal materials such as diagrams, graphs or illustrations
+- Texts range from descriptive and factual to discursive and analytical.
+Texts may contain non-verbal materials such as diagrams, graphs, or illustrations